Bar Style: Setting Up and Styling Your In-Home Bar

 Bar carts offer a mobile solution for pared down drink service.
 With some creative styling, a kitchen cart could be just as handy.
 Carts can be easily positioned wherever needed to help keep your guests hydrated.
 Even if you have a full sized bar in your home, these smaller-scaled pieces can come in handy to set up satellite bars in other rooms for large gatherings.

 Sideboards and servers can do double duty when entertaining.
 Whether in the corner of your dining room or along the edge of your kitchen many of these functional storage pieces have built in bar elements such as stemware racks and wine bottle storage.
-Set out a tray on top with mixers, glasses and accoutrements and create a do-it-yourself station for guests to mix up their own beverages.
+Set out a tray on top with mixers and glasses to create a do-it-yourself station.

 Accent cabinets come in all shapes and sizes, some are designed to open and become an instant bar.
 Whether for mixed drinks or wine tasting, a stylish accent cabinet will hide away the glasses and bottles when not in use and can simply be opened to share a bit of cheer as your guests arrive.